ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ### CSJ 3-2: Helping Organizations

-One of the reasons police violence is so entrenched is that the police are the first group called not just for acute threatening situations, but also for situations involving addiciton, domestic violence, mental health, and much more.
+One of the reasons police violence is so entrenched is that the police are the first group called not just for acute threatening situations, but also for situations involving addiction, domestic violence, mental health, and much more.

 To help ground our thinking in what other resources we have available in our communities, make a list of several non-police organizations in your community that address any or all of these issues.
 Use the `print()` function to output the names of each of these organizations.